chainyo/api-aws-docker/README.md

 - **Application:** we created a reverse proxy with `Nginx` and an API with `FastApi`, they are both running on a virtual machine one an EC2 instance on AWS.

+## Database initialisation storage

+In order to store our sql initialization file, we created an Amazon S3 bucket.
+Then we just had to drag&drop the file on the S3 interface.

+## Database creation

+To create the database, we've decided to run a Postgres database on Amazon RDS.
+The first step was to connect to an EC2  instance via SSH protocol in order to have an Ubuntu terminal to run docker.

+Once we were connected to the VM, we ran a Postgres image in docker to have a way to use `psql`.
+Then we copy our SQL init file inside our VM, to copy it inside our docker container.

+Once we got our file, we were able to connect with `psql` to our database server instance and initilialize it.

 ## API Access

 You can access the API by following this [link](http://ec2-3-22-236-105.us-east-2.compute.amazonaws.com).